ecomaikgolf/typst-isec-thesis-template/1.0.0/template/thesis.typ

 // Acronyms
 // ----------------------------------------------------------------------------

-// TODO: No support for showing page of first acronym
-// - Set acronyms: none in thesis.with to disable acronyms
+// - Set acronyms: none in thesis.with to disable
 // - See https://typst.app/universe/package/acrostiche/ for documentations
+// - TLDR: #acr("AES")
+// - Currently using downstream package version with extra functionalities

 #acronyms_page(acros)